nblxa/oracle-test-schemas/README.md

 ## Database Setup

-An Oracle Cloud Autonomous Database (either for Transaction Processing or Data Warehouse) is a pre-requisite.
+An Oracle Cloud Autonomous Database (either Transaction Processing or Data Warehouse) is a pre-requisite.
 These scripts may work with standalone Oracle Database installations, however additional configuration may be necessary.

-Two permanent database schemas will have to be set up:
+Two permanent database schemas are set up:
 * `TEST_ADMIN` contains the code for creating and dropping test schemas,
 * `TEST_REST` contains the REST API for accessing the code in `TEST_ADMIN`.

 Temporary test schemas will be created with names `TEST_1`, `TEST_2`, `TEST_3`, and so on.

+### Automated deployment

 To deploy schemas automatically using your database's REST API, run [deploy_to_cloud.sh](deploy_to_cloud.sh)
 ```bash